toeverything/AFFiNE-docs-archive/getting-started/install-affine-with-docker.md

 # 🆒 Install AFFiNE with Docker

+!
+Please note that the current Docker deploys the pre-alpha version.
+We are still working on creating a Docker image for the newer alpha version, please bear with us.

 This guide assumes you already have an environment setup running docker.

 Currently there are two main versions: